espanso/espanso/docs/configuration.md

 The `default.yml` file contains the **main configurations** and for a basic usage, this is the only file you will be working with.

-The `user` folder is used to store advanced configurations, such as [Application-specific](#application-specific-config) configs.
+The `user` folder is used to store more advanced user configurations, such as [Application-specific](#application-specific-config) configs.

 The `packages` folder stores packages installed using the *package manager* and should not be directly modified by the user.
 For more information, check out the [Packages](/docs/packages) section of the documentation.